thpongue/rockpaperscissors/docs/artifacts.md

 		- one-command watch from the root - maybe need to rename watch to front_end_watch and back_end_watch
 		- find a unit testing DI syntax that I like and stick to it with all unit tests
 		- use sinon? (this would also help the other stuff we're testing) or jasmine.createSpy
+	- [] tech debt
+		- back end testing is only covered by e2e tests